 - Crossref

 - Crossref Posted Content

 - Internet

-- ProQuest
+- ProOuest

 - Publications

 2B.
-Upload a file: iThenticate 2.0 preview
+Upload a file: iThenticate 2.0

-- 1. Select My Files from the sidebar. - 2.
-Select the Upload button. - 3.
-On the Upload page, enter author name and document title, and click Confirm.
-It will take a few minutes for the file to save and process. - 4.
-To view the Similarity Report, select Open from the progress box or select the file from My Files.
+- 1. Select My Files from the sidebar.

+- 2. Select the Upload button.

+- 3. On the Upload page, enter author name and document title, and click Confirm.
+It will take a few minutes for the file to save and process.